 The Silent Signs Of Periodontal Disease

-Periodontal disease is a slow, progressive disease that appears to sneak up on us.
+Periodontal disease is a slow moving, progressive dental disease that can slowly sneak up on us.
 Many ignore the warning signs simply because many of them are painless.
-It is important not to ignore these signs and symptoms as periodontal disease is the leading cause of tooth loss.
+It is important to recognize these warning signs and symptoms as periodontal disease is the leading cause of tooth loss.
 There are many different types of periodontal disease including aggressive, chronic, necrotizing periodontitis, and periodontitis associated with systemic diseases.
 Each of these types of periodontal disease has its own distinct characteristics and symptoms, and all require prompt treatment by a dentist to help halt subsequent bone and gum tissue loss.

 Common Periodontal Disease Signs And Symptoms